tomasff/BeesPlus/README.md

 ## Builds
 The latest plugin builds can be found in it's SpigotMC Forum's page [here](https://www.spigotmc.org/resources/beesplus.77224/).
 You can also clone this repository and build the plugin with Maven.
-Please note that this projects depends on `spigot` and not `spigot-api`

 ## Metrics
 <p align="center">